GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Introduction

 \section{Introduction}

-GENGA is an N-body code optimized for simulating planet formation and planetary system evolution.
+GENGA is an $N$-body code optimized for simulating planet formation and planetary system evolution.
 It runs on graphical processing units (GPUs) to speed up the integration time.
-On average, a high-end GPU has a similar amount of computing power as a 128-core CPU while using far less power \citep{PortegiesZwart2020}.
-Since the release of the first version \citep{GrimmStadel2014}, the available computational resources have improved dramatically in performance, but especially GPU performance.
-On the other hand, the requirements of state--of--the--art simulations in planet formation have also increased dramatically.
-Current hardware allows for 30\,000 - 60\,000 fully interactive planetesimals to be simulated over 10 Myr in about 60 days.
-Examples of these high--end simulations are given in \cite{Quarles2019}, \cite{Clement+2020} and \cite{Woo2021}.
-Besides a good performance, a modern N-body code for planet formation or long term planetary system evolution must also include non-Newtonian forces.
-General relativity corrections, tidal forces and rotational deformation forces are necessary to simulate the long term behaviour of compact exoplanetary systems.
-In simulations including small bodies, the Yarkovsky effect and eventually Poynting-Robertson drag must be respected to calculate volatile material between different parts of the planetary system more realistically.
+On average, a high-end GPU has a similar amount of computing power as a 128-core CPU, but with less than half of the power consumption \citep{PortegiesZwart2020}.
+Since the release of the first version of GENGA \citep{GrimmStadel2014}, available computational resources have improved dramatically in performance, but especially GPU performance.
+On the other hand, the requirements of state-of-the-art simulations in planet formation have also increased dramatically.
+Current hardware allows for 30,000 - 60,000 fully interactive planetesimals to be simulated for 10 Myr in about 60 days.
+Examples of these high-end simulations are given in \cite{Quarles2019}, \cite{Clement+2020} and \cite{Woo2021}.
+Since the parallel programming environment in the CUDA language has evolved, it is also necessary to reconsider some of the parallelization techniques used in GENGA and to optimize or adapt them further to suit modern hardware.

+In addition to a good performance, a modern $N$-body code for planet formation or long-term planetary system evolution must also include non-Newtonian forces.
+General relativity corrections, tidal forces and rotational deformation forces are necessary to simulate the long-term behavior of compact exoplanetary systems.
+In simulations including small bodies, the Yarkovsky effect and eventually Poynting-Robertson drag must be implemented to calculate volatile material between different parts of the planetary system more realistically.